digitallyinduced/ihp/Guide/package-management.markdown

 This is usually caused by a version mismatch between what the package expects and what is given by nix.
 You can disable version checking by "jailbreaking" the package.

-To jailbreak the package open `flakes.nix` and append `"google-oauth2"` to the `doJailbreakPackages` list:
+To jailbreak the package open `flake.nix` and append `"google-oauth2"` to the `doJailbreakPackages` list:

 ```nix
 {